Hurt Working at Sea? Here’s What You Need to Know About the Statute of Limitations

 Alabama has the tenth most maritime-related jobs in the nation, according to the Transportation Institute.
 The industry contributes $2.8 billion to the Alabama economy, $729.4 million of which is in the form of workers’ wages.

 Because the rights of maritime workers are of such high value, there are a few laws in place that protect their wellbeing.
 The Longshore and Harbor Workers’ Compensation Act (LHWCA) is one of them.
-This federal law provides compensation, medical care, and vocational rehabilitation to workers hurt in United States’ waters or places or jobs connected to the maritime industry, including dock work.
+This federal law provides compensation, medical care, and vocational rehabilitation to workers hurt in the United States’ waters or places or jobs connected to the maritime industry, including dock work.
 When someone is hurt, a self-insured employer or an insurance company should pay for these benefits.

 There is another federal law that protects certain maritime workers: the Jones Act.
 You may know the Jones Act already, as it states that ships going between U.S. ports must be at least 75% owned by U.S. citizens, manned by U.S. citizens, be built or re-built in the U.S., and registered in the U.S.